-Funding community operations by an HOA Board is one of the most important, if not the most important, functions of the group.
-Properly overseeing day-to-day actions and long-term projects insures the neighborhood will have a continuous supply of funds to keep the community running effectively.
+Funding community operations is one of the most important, if not the most important, functions of an HOA board.
+Properly overseeing day-to-day actions and long-term projects insures the homeowners association will have a continuous supply of funds to keep the community running effectively.

 Operating and Reserve Funds

 There are basically two types of funds you will deal with in your HOA.
 The day-to-day operations are taken care of by operating funds.
 The major or long-term projects are handled by the reserve fund.

 An HOA board typically runs its financial operation like every household does.
 A checking account is used for the everyday and ongoing expenditures and a savings account is used for unforseen circumstances or planning for future repairs and replacements.
 It's wise (and civil code requires) to keep the two funds separated.

 This fund is used to pay for the services that help carry out the everyday functions of the association.
 These include, but are not limited to: